Bosse

 Mechanization

-• Planning: No problems except for the silica already indicated and the risk of repelling in pieces with interlocking fiber.
+• Planing: No problems except for the aforementioned silica and the risk of warping in pieces with interlocked grain.

 • Gluing: No difficulties.